C-Babbage/notquitepure.io/source/_posts/T4-Templates-at-Build-Time-With-Dotnet-Core.md

 </ItemGroup>
 ```

 It would be really nice to have the generated files deleted after running `​dotnet clean`​.
 One final target with a delete task should be enough.
-This is where we finally make use of the `​Generated`​ item we included at the start.
+This is where we make use of the `​Generated`​ item we included at the start.
 You may have to tweak the globbing if you use a different naming strategy for generated files (personally I like the `​*.Generated.cs`​ style because it’s very explicit and makes including generated files in msbuild tasks trivial).

 ```xml
 <Target Name="TextTemplateClean" AfterTargets="Clean">